 Often grown near the coast, this is where the grape excels and expresses its floral and fruity flavours with a balanced and tasty intensity.
 The best Vermentinos often have a long finish with a grapefruit like bitterness left momentarily in the mouth, balanced perfectly by the soft acidity and its citrus and salty overtones, coming from its maritime influence.

-One of the most vastly planted varieties, it is often seen as quite a bland grape with high acidity and lacking any defining or outstanding aromas, making it extremely suitable for blending, which is where, more often than not, it ends up.
+One of the most vastly planted varieties, it is a bland grape with high acidity and lacking any defining or outstanding aromas, making it extremely suitable for blending, which is where, more often than not, it ends up.
 However, there has been an upward trend of late for experimentations with this grape variety

 A grape used primarily for sweet wines, or blended with Trebbiano to impart flavor.
 As a dry white it is a crisp, fresh, distinctly floral wine with notes of apple and pear.
 There are good, full-bodied dry examples, but it’s at its best in Tuscany’s most famous sweet wine, Vin Santo.

 A sweet wine comprised of a blend of Trebbiano and Malvasia.
-The grapes are dried for months in hot attics, creating varying levels of sweetness dependent on how long they are left there for.
+The grapes dry for months in hot attics, creating varying levels of sweetness dependent on how long they stay there.
 The longer the drying period, the higher the resulting sugar content and therefore the sweeter the wine will be.
 Natural fermentation occurs in small casks and can take as long as four years.
 This is a delicious sweet wine with notes of orange zest, honey, caramel and apricot.
-Suitable to accompany most desserts, it is traditionally served with cantuccini.
+Suitable to accompany most desserts, its traditional best pairing are the cantuccini.
 Known best as biscotti outside of Italy, the mixture of this bitter almond biscuit and the sweet wine is delicious.